voxdotdev/pshellintro/README.md

 Cmdlet developers should use an approved verb, and ensure the verb description fits their cmdlet's function.

-- Get-Command - lists all of the available cmdlets on your system.
+- `Get-Command` lists all of the available cmdlets on your system.
     - To filter the list, keep in mind the verb-noun naming standard.
     - For example, Get-Random, Get is the verb, Random is the noun.
     - Use flags to target either the verb or the noun in the command you want.